JuliaGraphics/Luxor.jl/docs/src/index.md

 The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, utilities, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

-For a more powerful (but less easy to use) graphics environment, try [Compose.jl](http://composejl.org).
 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions.

 ## Current status